Nonperturbative Waveguide Quantum Electrodynamics: Asymptotic Light-Matter Decoupling: general formalism

 We here emphasize that the complexity is no longer exponential, but it is polynomial with respect to the system size $L$; the Hilbert-space dimension of the few-photon manifold ${\cal H}_{N_c}$ scales as $\propto L^{N_c}$.
 This allows us to study the (exact) waveguide QED Hamiltonian~\eqref{HC} at arbitrary coupling strengths in a very efficient and accurate manner.
 Indeed, our exact diagonalization analysis shows that the results converge within (at most) $\sim\!1$\% deviation already at a small total photon-number cutoff $N_c\!=\!2$-$4$ (see Appendix~\ref{app:num} for further details).

-This should be contrasted to previous approaches, where one has to include more excitations for each electromagnetic mode at a greater coupling $g$.
-The corresponding Hilbert-space dimension in general exponentially increases with $L$, which severely limits their applicabilities in the strong-coupling regions.
+This point should be contrasted to previous approaches; eigenstates in the Coulomb gauge can possess large photon occupation numbers (see also Sec.~\ref{subsec:bre} below), and one has to include more excitations for each electromagnetic mode at a greater coupling $g$.
+Hence, the corresponding Hilbert-space dimension exponentially increases with $L$, which severely limits their applicabilities in the strong-coupling regions.
 Some variational states, such as the displaced-oscillator states \cite{SR84,BS14,GN18,RRJ20}, can provide useful approximative methods up to a rather modest coupling regime.
 However, they should also ultimately become inaccurate especially beyond the USC regime because of the breakdown of the polaron picture.
 More importantly, the usual two-level description of an emitter, on which most of the previous studies rely, becomes invalid once one enters into the DSC and ESC regimes as detailed below.
 We will show that it is actually such multilevel structure that leads to a defining feature of the waveguide QED in genuinely nonperturbative regimes.
-Our approach gets around these difficulties encountered in previous studies by employing the (asymptotically exact) disentangling unitary transformation, after which the whole low-energy eigenstates are well restricted into the few-photon manifold~\eqref{fewphoton} at any coupling strengths.
+Our approach gets around these difficulties by employing the (asymptotically exact) disentangling unitary transformation, after which the whole low-energy eigenstates are well restricted into the few-photon manifold~\eqref{fewphoton} at any coupling strengths.